dnsimple/dnsimple-support/content/articles/ssl-certificate-authorities.markdown

 We currently provide [SSL certificates](/articles/ssl-certificates) signed by different globally recognized [certificate authorities](/articles/what-is-certificate-authority):

 - [Comodo](https://www.comodo.com/) for wildcard and single-name SSL certificates
-- [Let's Encrypt](https://letsencrypt.org/) for wildcard, single-, and multi-name (SAN) SSL certificates
+- [Let's Encrypt](https://letsencrypt.org/) for single-name, wildcard, and multi-name (SAN) SSL certificates

 The following certificate authorities were also used in the past: